 The Health Insurance Portability and Accountability Act, or HIPAA, heavily emphasizes patient data protection.
 Any information related to patients’ health as well as personal data like a home address and phone number has to be confidential and unattainable by non-medical personnel.

 However, a secure and reliable medical speech recognition software development can make the process of data storage safer.
 To achieve this, hire a reliable software development company, build a secure system, and make sure to grant access to only authorized personnel.
+Check also our guide on proper healthcare iot security and why it is important.

 Cost of development